Sales Training - How to Dis-Qualify a prospect.

 dis-qualifying a prospect.
 Bob thought his prospect had all the things he needed for Carol to become a customer:

 And to a point, he did.
 What Bob did not have was:

 - A prospect in Carol who had the authority to say, “Yes.”

 - The willingness, or maybe the courage, in Carol to let Bob speak with the CEO who was the decision maker and the person who could sign Bob’s order form.

 At that point Bob should have disqualified his prospect Carol.
 He should have told Carol he could not provide any additional time for evaluations until he spoke with the CEO and had his qualifying questions answered.

 Sales Training Homework –In addition to your qualifying questions list your dis-qualifying prospect responses to your questions, or a lack thereof.
 In other words; regardless of how good they look for a sale, list what will disqualify your prospect by their actions or inactions.

 Sales Managers – Don’t fall into the trap that I did.
 I had too much confidence in my sales rep and did not drill down far enough into the forecast.

-Have a question for Louie?
-Ask or leave a comment below!
+Have a question for Louie or want to leave a comment?
+Click here.